 The dentist you had when you had braces as a teenager may be long gone from your life.
 But, don't worry, your new dentist will most likely be able to access your dental records.
-Regardless, you will still need to make an appointment, and you might have to get new models of your teeth done.
+You will however still need to make an appointment, and you might have to get new models of your teeth done.

-The process for replacing retainers varies depending on the kind of retainer you have and whether or not you are with an NHS dentist or a private dentist.
-Either way, to get a replacement retainer, your orthodontist will need a model of your teeth to work from.
+Retainer replacements vary from dentist to dentist and between those on the NHS and those on the private sector.
+Either way, to get a replacement retainer, your orthodontist will first need a model of your teeth to work from.

 These models can be made with the traditional moulding putty, or with 3D scans, which tend to be more accurate.
 Once the models have been made to your orthodontist's satisfaction, they will then be sent to a lab where your actual retainer will be made.

-You may not always have to have a new model of your teeth made if you need a replacement retainer.
-If your orthodontist or dental lab has the records of your teeth stored in their system, and if your teeth haven't shifted out of position, they'll be able to make your new retainers without you making a physical trip to the office.
+In rare cases, you will not need to do a model of your teeth.
+This only happens if your orthodontist or dental lab has the records of your teeth stored in their system, and if your teeth haven't shifted out of position.
+They'll then be able to make your new retainers without you even making a physical trip to the office.

 In the video below, Dr Jiten Vadukul discusses broken retainers and the process of getting a replacement from your orthodontist:

-The cost of replacement retainers will vary depending on the type and where you get them from.
+A replacement retainer can cost anywhere between £60 – £790, depending on the type and where you get them from.
 Let's have a look at some of the common types of retainers and the cost of replacing them.